pablo727/odoo_messenger_bot/README.md

 # Odoo Messenger Bot
-This is a Telegram bot built using the python-telegram-bot library, designed to interact with users and provide responses.
-It is intended for integration with the Odoo system and responds to different user commands and messages.
+This project provides a simple Telegram bot that interacts with your Odoo instance to fetch customer (partner) information using the Odoo XML-RPC API.

 <p align="center">
   <img src="image/odoo_bot.webp" alt="Odoo Messenger Bot" width="300" height="300"/>
 </p>

 ## Features
-- Start Command: Greets the user when the bot is started.
+- **/start**: Greets the user and starts the bot.
+- **/help**: Provides information on how to use the bot.
-- Help Command: Provides a list of available commands and how to use them.
+- **/get_partners**: Fetches and displays a list of customer names and emails from your Odoo database.

-- Custom Command: Placeholder for any custom commands.
-- Message Handling: Responds to user messages with predefined responses (e.g., "Hello", "How are you?, I love Python").
+## Requirements
+- Python 3.13+
+- Create a Bot on Telegram using BotFather and obtain the Bot Token.
+- Odoo account and database (fake or real).
+- `.env` file to store sensitive information.

-## Installation
+## Setup
-1. Clone the repository to your local machine:
+### 1. Clone the repository to your local machine:
 ```bash
 git clone https://github.com/pablo727/odoo_messenger_bot.git
 cd odoo_messenger_bot
 ```

-2. Create a virtual environment:
+### 2. Create a virtual environment:
+It’s recommended to create a virtual environment to keep dependencies isolated:
 ```bash
 python -m venv odoo-venv
 ```
-3. Activate the virtual environment:
+  Activate the virtual environment:
    - On Windows:
    ```bash
    odoo-venv\Scripts\activate